-Now that everything is out of the way we are ready to pai….CLEAN!
+Now that everything is out of the way we are ready to paint….CLEAN!

-Cleaning prior to painting is probably the most important variable to a perfect paint job, besides a steady hand, proper taping and using quality paint.
+Cleaning prior to painting is probably the most important variable to painting your bathroom, besides a steady hand, proper taping and using quality paint.

 Bathrooms have unique crud, dirt, oils and soap scums that other rooms don’t see much of.
 Get yourself some heavy duty gloves and an eco-friendly bathroom cleaning product!
 An initial clean is urged before the paint preparations can begin.
 Use a quality, eco-sustainable bathroom cleaning product to safely remove soap scums and other oily residues that tend to stick to the walls of bathrooms.
 This step is not to be overlooked!
 If you skip the cleaning process, especially in a bathroom, the paint will not adhere to the walls and you will be left with a big mess!

 After the initial clean, you can now begin….